 They were married on September 22, 2007.
 Redmond finished the final Arty book in 2011.

 The winter of 2017 found Redmond taking another course and writing again.
-He and Susie are making school visits and hosting a book table at other events although they continue to work long hours.
-More great stories are on their way.
+He and Susie made school visits and hosted a book table at other events although they continued to work long hours.
+More great stories were on their way.

 Redmond had started writing a book for more mature readers when the parents of some of his students asked, "When are you going to write something for us?"